status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 Beacon chain can run on Linux, macOS, Windows, and Android.
 At the moment, Nimbus has to be built from source.

+## Time

+The beacon chain relies on your computer having the correct time set, down to at most 0.5 seconds.

+It is recommended that you run a high quality time service on your computer such as:

+* GPS
+* NTS (network time security, IETF draft)
+* Roughtime (google)

+As a minimum, you should run an NTP client on the server - NTP may easily be disrupted however.

 ## External Dependencies

 - Developer tools (C compiler, Make, Bash, Git)